Apache Tutorials for Beginners

 4) Restricting Access to files outside the web root directory

-If you like to make sure that files that is outside the web root directory are not accessible, you have to make sure that the directory is restricted with “Allow” and “Deny option” in your web server configuration file.
+If you want to ensure that files outside the web root directory are not accessible, you have to make sure that the directory is restricted with the “Allow” and “Deny” options in your web server configuration file.

 <Directory/>